DaoCloud/DaoCloud-docs/docs/en/docs/dce/terms.md

 - PropagationPolicy

     In Multicloud Management, [PropagationPolicy](../kairship/policy/propagation-policy.md) defines the distribution strategy for multicloud resource objects, supporting planning which workloads to deploy to which working clusters using specified clusters or labels.
-PropagationPolicy is an independent policy API that can define multi-cluster scheduling methods based on distribution requirements.
+PropagationPolicy is an independent policy API that can define multicluster scheduling methods based on distribution requirements.

     - Supports 1:n `policy:workload`, and users do not need to repeat the scheduling constraints each time they create a multicloud application.
     - When using the default policy, users can interact directly with the Kubernetes API.